Total Solar Eclipse of 2016: From Bali to Borneo

 In these uncertain times, it is difficult to predict fuel and other maritime costs over the long term, and more specifically, at the time of the voyage.
 Our prices are based upon the prevailing fuel and maritime rates at the time of the brochure printing, which is well in advance of departure.
 While we will do everything possible to maintain our prices, if fuel and maritime prices increase significantly prior to the time of the voyage, it may be necessary to institute a surcharge.

-Built in 1991 as a private yacht, the MS Caledonian Sky has been completely refurbished to become an elegant expedition vessel providing 5-star comfort in a casual and relaxed atmosphere.
-Each of the 57 spacious suites offers ocean views, sitting area (some also offer a private balcony), well-appointed bathroom, flat-screen TV, telephone, personal safe, individually controlled air-conditioning and heating, hairdryer, and mini-fridge.
-The MS Caledonia Sky also features a dining room, two bars (one has a 24-hour tea and coffee station), library, lounge with panoramic floor-to-ceiling windows, medical clinic and doctor, small gym and salon, ample outdoor decks, and an elevator that serves all decks.
-The vessel is equipped with the latest safety, navigation, and communications equipment, along with roll stabilizers to minimize the ship’s motion.
-The Captain and officers operate an open-bridge policy that allows passengers onto the bridge at most times.
-A fleet of Zodiacs are available for landing at remote locations.
+Built in 1991 as a private yacht, the Caledonian Sky has been completely refurbished to become an elegant expedition vessel.
+Each of the 57 spacious suites offers ocean views, sitting area (some with a private balcony), well-appointed bathrooms, flat-screen TV, telephone, personal safe, hairdryer, and mini-fridge.
+The ship also has a dining room, two bars, library, lounge with panoramic floor-to-ceiling windows, a medical clinic and doctor, small gym and salon, ample outdoor decks, and an elevator that serves all decks.
+The vessel carries the latest safety, navigation, and communications equipment, along with roll stabilizers to minimize the ship’s motion.
+The captain’s open-bridge policy allows passengers onto the bridge at most times.
+A fleet of Zodiacs allows landings at remote locations.

 Note: Listed above are our signature accommodations for this trip.
 Although it is highly unlikely, we may make substitutions when necessary.

 Our Trip Leaders

 Here are the Trip Leaders scheduled for this journey (please note that leader assignments are subject to change).